Education and Workforce

 Sponsor: Rep. Matt Gress (R)

 Summary: Requires a charter school, working in coordination with local law enforcement agencies and emergency response agencies, to develop an emergency response plan for each school in compliance with minimum standards developed jointly by the Arizona Department of Education and the Arizona Division of Emergency Management within the Arizona Department of Emergency and Military Affairs.
 Requires any emergency response plan to address how the school and emergency responders will communicate and provide assistance to students with disabilities in the event of an emergency.
+AS PASSED HOUSE.

 Comment: